 Most European countries use the reverse notation, with a comma decimals separator and a period thousands separator, like this:

 In addition to American English (en-US), ThoughtSpot supports the following languages and locales:

 ThoughtSpot translates keywords, operators, and error messages.
 See the keyword reference for all supported languages.

 ThoughtSpot DOES NOT translate formulas, or metadata entered by the user.
 For example, if you name a visualization 'Quarterly Sales' in any variant of English and subsequently change the locale to a variant of French, the visualization remains 'Quarterly Sales' and does not become 'Ventes trimestrielles'.
 If you specify a currency when uploading data, that currency does not change when the locale changes.
-ThoughtSpot also does not translate its branded terms, such as Liveboard or SpotIQ.
+ThoughtSpot also does not translate its branded terms, such as SpotIQ.